dbh201/eveBackend/README.md

    1. Get skill requirements of item by ID
       1. - [ ] ByItemID
       1. - [ ] ByItemName
-   1. Get skill requirements of item by namy
+   1. Get skill requirements of item by name
       1. - [ ] ByItemID
       1. - [ ] ByItemName
    1. Get manufacturing requirements of item by ID